osrf-migration/swarm-wiki/Kickoff_meeting.md

         1. GPS
         1. Logical camera: Reports location and type of objects seen within a viewing frustum.
 Information will be adjusted according to terrain properties
     1. **Radio**: Use ns-3 to simulate communication between vehicles
+    1. **Deployment**: All start at base of operations.
+Different configurations of aerial and ground vehicles will be used.

 1. Lost person